-My Math Path is based on the Singapore Math® approach, which focuses on mastery of a limited number of concepts at a time using a purposeful sequence of topics.
+Nelson's My Math Path is based on the Singapore Math® approach, which focuses on mastery of a limited number of concepts at a time using a purposeful sequence of topics.
 Presenting each new concept step-by-step and in depth ensures that no key understandings are missed.
 Closing gaps in a timely fashion ensures that foundational skills learned become permanent parts of a student's math toolkit.

 My Math Path emphasizes these fundamental mathematics concepts and skills in every grade.
 These align with provincial mathematics curricula that focus on learning math fundamentals and developing automaticity that supports critical thinking and problem solving.
-The first part of the year is devoted to working with numbers, understanding number properties, mastering math facts, developing mental math skills, and developing proficiency with operations.
-Then, as students progress, number concepts and skills are practicsed, connected, and applied throughout chapters related to Measurement, Patterns, Geometry, and Data Management and Probability.
+The sequencing in My Math Path ensures students have a strong foundation with Number Sense by working with numbers, understanding number properties, mastering math facts, developing mental math skills, and developing proficiency with operations.
+Then, as students progress, these number concepts and skills are practised, connected, and applied throughout subsequent topics spanning all the strands of mathematics.
 Students need to be fluent with number facts in order to perform mathematical calculations efficiently and accurately, whether mentally or by applying algorithms on paper.
 The goal is for students to develop automaticity, which is the ability to use skills or perform mathematical procedures with little or no mental effort.
 Automaticity with math facts also supports students in critical thinking and problem solving.

-Ontario Ministry of Education,

-Focusing on the Fundamentals of

-Math: A Teacher's Guide, (2018), p.
+Ontario Ministry of Education, Focusing on the Fundamentals of Math: A Teacher's Guide, 2018, p.
 2